 Three Strokes Under Par

-The 2018 Yankee Homecoming Golf Tournament will be held on Monday, July 30th at Olde Newbury Golf Club.
+The 2023 Yankee Homecoming Golf Tournament, GENO Open will be held on Monday, July 31st at Ould Newbury Golf Club.
+This event is sold out for the 2023 Yankee Homecoming Festivities.
 The Tournament which is open to both men and women, kicks off at 8 AM with a shogun scramble.
-The raffle and silent auction will run throughout the Yankee Homecoming Golf Tournament, followed by awarding of prizes with a cash bar cocktail hour.
+The raffle and silent auction will run throughout the Yankee Homecoming Golf Tournament, GENO Open, followed by awarding of prizes with a cash bar cocktail hour.
 Be ready to play your best, as there is a $10,000 cash prize for getting a hole in one on the sixth hole!

-The Yankee Homecoming Golf Tournament is always a very popular tournament so register ASAP by contacting Gary Greco at 978-462-1326 to reserve your spot.
+The Yankee Homecoming Golf Tournament is always a very popular tournament so it is important to register early.
+This event is SOLD Out for 2023!
+Contact Gary Greco at 978-462-1326 to reserve your spot.
 You can also reach out to Gary to sponsor a tee or donate a raffle prize.

 Yankee Homecoming Golf Tournament History